 Of course, if you have yet to work your way up towards a heavier set, you can try this exercise with dumbbells, as well.

-This is an exercise that requires strong biceps and is perfect for someone working out regularly.
-Instead of using weights, you will be training using your own body weight!
+This exercise requires strong biceps and is perfect for someone working out regularly.
+However, you will be training using your own bodyweight instead of using weights!
 And don’t worry, there are ways to help you build up the strength to do a proper chin-up and, with enough training, you should be able to achieve this.

 You can cross your ankles so that the weight distribution is equal.

-To make things easier on your first try, you can ask someone for help – as you’re lifting your body up, they can hold your ankles and provide support.
+To make things easier on your first try, you can ask someone for help – as you’re lifting your body, they can hold your ankles and provide support.
 You can also grip the bar from a height and only exercise the act of lowering yourself, which is much easier than pulling yourself up.
-Either way, with the right training, you will be able to achieve the chin-up – and it will be the best feeling in the world!
+Either way, with the proper training, you will be able to achieve the chin-up – and it will be the best feeling in the world!

 There is also such a thing as negative reps – that is where you lower yourself on the bar, but you don’t actually go through the action of pulling yourself up.
 This way, the exercise becomes much more accessible if you’re not strong enough to pull yourself up yet.